bioinfo-pf-curie/vegan/docs/usage.md

 For WGS samples, splitting in interval is advised to reduce running time.

+>**NB:** Running the pipeline with or without intervals can results in small differences in the variant calling due to some heuristics in the algorithms

 ### `--step`

 This parameter specify the starting step of the pipeline.
 Several entry point are available.
 Each step require a specific sample_plan.